fdioDocs/vpp-docs/docs/guides/progressivevpp/traces.rst

   Statistics: 5 sent, 5 received, 0% packet loss

-Action: Examine Trace of ping from FD.io VPP to host
+Examine Trace of ping from FD.io VPP to host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The output will demonstrate FD.io VPP's trace of ping for all packets.